Theodo-UK/nestjs-admin/docs/admin-entity.md

 ---
 id: admin-entity
-title: The Admin Entity
+title: Registering entities in the admin site
-sidebar_label: Admin Enitities
+sidebar_label: Register entities
 ---

 ## Registering entities on the admin site